amtzespinosa/amtzespinosa.github.io/_posts/2023-07-28-fristileaks-walkthrough.md

 > SETUP
 >
 > The setup is a bit tricky.
-I am using **VirtualBox** and in order to get an IP for the VM, I had to manually change the MAC address of the machine to 080027A5A676.
+I am using **VirtualBox**, and in order to get an IP for the VM, I had to manually change the MAC address of the machine to 080027A5A676.
 {: .prompt-tip }

 ## Methodology